Important Notes

 Tool Board ID Reading and Viewing

-- Please prepare a data cable with data transfer functionality.
+- Please prepare a data cable with data transfer capability.
 If the cable is particularly long, it is recommended to use a data cable with a ferrite core.

 - Connect the Tool Board to the host computer via a USB data cable.

-- Must connect to the host computer via SSH.
-Please use network login to connect to the host computer (such as Raspberry Pi and other devices).
+- You must connect to the host via SSH, use a network login method to connect to the host (such as a Raspberry Pi)

-- Before operation, ensure the mainboard has been flashed with the USB firmware.
+- Ensure the motherboard has been flashed with USB firmware before proceeding

-- This tutorial is only applicable for Mainboard ID search, not for Toolboard ID search.
+- This tutorial is only applicable for motherboard ID search, not for toolboard ID search

-- Please confirm the mainboard is connected to the host computer's USB port via TYPEC.
+- Make sure the motherboard is connected to the host's USB port via TYPEC

-- To view the Toolboard ID, please refer to the relevant tutorial in the corresponding product directory.
+- To view the toolboard ID, please refer to the relevant tutorial under the corresponding product directory

 Search for USB Device ID